drueda87/HOA-Navigator-Agent/README.md

 # HOA Navigator Agent
-Analyze single family properties relative to their HOA guidelines.
+Analyze properties relative to their HOA guidelines.
 Answer questions about services, restrictions and requirements for any property.